therootcompany/greenlock-express.js/README.md

 You must set `server` to `https://acme-v01.api.letsencrypt.org/directory` **after** you have tested that your setup works.

-**Security Warning**:

-If you don't do proper checks in `approveDomains(opts, certs, cb)` an attacker will spoof SNI packets with bad hostnames and that will cause you to be rate-limited and or blocked from the ACME server.

 Why You Must Use 'staging' First
 --------------------------------